-Every year, a sprinkler test should go through an annual inspection, testing and maintenance, in what's called a confidence test.
+Every year, sprinkler systems should go through inspection, testing, and maintenance, in what's called a confidence test.

 The confidence sometimes includes other tests, such as the main drain or local alarm test.
 Sprinkler systems go through other, less-frequent tests, too, such as a trip test using the inspector’s test outlet for a dry system or an internal pipe inspection.